vshanbha/graalpy-sentiment/README.md

 To run the Docker container, use the following command:

 ```
-docker run -d -p 8080:8080 your-image-name
+docker run -d -p 8080:8080 --name your-sentiment-app your-image-name
 ```

-This will start the application inside a Docker container, mapping port 8080 on your host to port 8080 in the container.
+This will start the application inside a Docker container, mapping port 8080 on our host to port 8080 in the container.

 ### Providing an External Python Script

-To provide an external Python script to the Docker container, you can mount a volume and set the `JAVA_OPTS` environment variable:
+To provide an external Python script to the Docker container, we can mount a volume and set the `JAVA_OPTS` environment variable:

 ```
 docker run -d -p 8080:8080 \ -v /path/to/your/python/scripts:/opt/python_scripts \ -e JAVA_OPTS="-Dexternal.python.script=/opt/python_scripts/external_sentiment_analysis.py" \ your-image-name